 Discovering that he had a great passion for helping serve others, Avi decided to help put his time and energy into helping create GGHTx to the global success it is today.

 Avi is fluent in English, Hebrew, Persian and conversational in Spanish.

-Julio Chàvez is the overseas liaison and helps with the fostering of communal ties in the local villages GGHTx operates in.
+Julio Chàvez is the Latin American director of ASSADE and helps with the fostering of communal ties in the local villages GGHTx operates in.